fusioncharts/dev_centre_docs/advanced-chart-configurations/annotations/creating-annotations/creating-shape-annotations.md

 * Adhoc attributes

-<p class="text-info"> The complete data structure that shows how you use these attributes is given at the end of this article. </p>
+> The complete data structure that shows how you use these attributes is given at the end of this article.

 ## Common Attributes